-The interruptions are caused by solar radiation overwhelming satellite signals.
+Solar radiation overwhelming satellite signals cause these interruptions.
 During the spring and fall equinoxes, the path of the sun lines up directly between the ground and space satellites.
 The solar radiation in this line-up causes the black screen, which makes you want to crush your remote and pull your hair out.
 On the bright side, these issues resolve on their own when the sun moves and shouldn’t last for more than ten minutes.
 For a great visual explanation of Sun Fade, watch this clip on youtube: Sun Fade Video.

 Unfortunately, because we can’t control the movement of the sun, there is nothing we can do about these twice-yearly solar shenanigans that can affect your ALLO TV service.
 We hope to see these issues decrease over time as television affiliates transition to more of an internet versus satellite base service.
 Until then, just be thankful you don’t live in Alaska where their single-satellite links mean sun fade interruptions are lengthier and far more service affecting, so much so that outage times are posted in local papers.